johnhearn/johnhearn.github.io/_posts/2019-04-19-resilience-in-complex-systems.md

 These principles seem to be quite applicable to any complex system, including distributed software systems.
 In particular, when I read that quote, I immediately thought of Netflix and its well publicised techniques for giving their platform greater resilience.
 Let's take a look at each of the principles from the quote in terms of software.

-Bear in mind that here we are talking about resilience of an entire system, not of its individual components.
+Bear in mind that here we are talking about the resilience of an entire system, not of its individual components, and certainly not the robustness{% sidenote robust-vs-resilient "Here I am using the term *robust* to mean that it's difficult to break as opposed to *resilient* which is essentially adaptability in the face of change." %} of any particular component.
 Having said that, systems principles tend to be fractal in nature, applicable at different scales simultaneously.

 ### Redundancy